 The concept of “organic fertilizer” can be a little murky to even the seasoned gardener.
 My favorite gardening podcasts have taught me to always choose organic fertilizer over conventional synthetic chemical fertilizer.
 But what does that truly mean, exactly?
-And why?
+And why should I be using organic?
 I wanted to find out.

 Here are the characteristics of an organic fertilizer.
 Organic fertilizer:

-- provides at least one of the elements essential to the growth of plants;
+- provides at least one of the elements essential to plant growth;

 - is made of ingredients which are found in nature, such as